 I had taken it apart several times so the manufactured wood was coming apart where the screw holes were, but I was determined to work around that.

-When did they come up with “manufactured” wood?
+When did they come up with “manufactured” wood?”
 Just say fake wood, advertisers.
 It isn’t at all wood.
 It is a jumble of a mess.
 And it falls apart easily.

-So Riley gets here and we finally get the thing together and at least someone was here to help me turn the whole unstable bookcase over in order to put the cardboard backing on it.
+So Riley gets here and we finally manage to get the thing together.
+And someone was here to help me turn the whole unstable bookcase over in order to put the cardboard backing on it.

 His mother had spent hours in a car waiting on one of her chihuahuas to get her shots earlier in the afternoon, as they won’t let you inside.
-She was very nervous because Lulu last time had a very bad reaction to the vaccinations.
+She was very nervous because last time Lulu had a very bad reaction to the vaccinations.

-So they apparently gave her something and waited thirty minutes before they gave her just one vaccination.
+So they apparently gave her something and waited thirty minutes before they gave her one vaccination.
 Whatever they gave her first, hoping it would keep her from having a reaction, did not work.

 So she rushes Lulu to their vet to wait in the car all over again.
 Remember she just had surgery herself less than two weeks ago.
 But you know how important our pets are to us.